buttermarkets/cfm-v1/README.md

 framework with minor modifications for compatibility with the latest EVM and toolchain.

-`OracleAdapter` implements `IOracle` and oracle specific logic.
-In the current state it is implementing Reality.ETH.
+`RealityAdapter` implements `IOracle` and Reality.ETH specific logic.

 `QuestionTypes` defines the structure for different types of questions that can create markets: scalar questions with upper/lower bounds and multicategorical